 Never underestimate the power of a garden bench when it comes to your outdoor area.
-A bench is a great space-saving and multi-functional furniture you can incorporate into your styling and it comes in a variety of materials and finishes making it one of the most versatile outdoor piece you can get.
-At a glance, a bench may look casual and simple but it really offers more than just seating.
+A bench is a great space-saving and multi-functional furniture you can incorporate into your styling.
+It comes in a variety of materials and finishes making it one of the most versatile outdoor pieces you can get.
+A bench may look casual and simple, but it offers more than just seating.
 Read on and find different ideas for your bench.

 If you have an old, splintered, and cracked bench, don't throw it away yet.
 Repurpose it and use it as a place to display your lovely succulents or terrarium gardens.
 The freshness of plants will give new life to an old and damaged bench that would have ended up in the trash.

-If you have a limited space in your outdoor area, use built-in benches instead of free-standing ones.
+If you have limited space in your outdoor area, use built-in benches instead of free-standing ones.
 You can create one out of concrete or have one built that has storage underneath the seat.
-If you can't have a built-in bench, plop your bench against the wall, take some basket bins and put it right underneath the bench for a chic and instant storage.
+If you can't have a built-in bench, plop your bench against the wall, take some basket bins, and put it right underneath instant storage.

 If you're getting tired of corners and rectangles, use a circular or curved bench to break the linear set up in your backyard.
 Put a large planter in the middle of a circular bench or set it up around a bonfire.

 Use a fade-proof or water-proof fabric and place cushions on your bench to soften it if you plan to use it for your backyard or garden parties.
-Sunbrella fabric is the most used outdoor fabric for weather-proof cushions and for a good reason.
+Sunbrella fabric is a popular outdoor fabric for weather-proof cushions.

 Who says wooden benches have to be weathered or in natural finish only?
 You can add a touch of modern and a burst of color to create contrast against your landscape's greenery.
 A calming purple or a bit of bright red will make your bench pop out in your backyard.